edeliver/edeliver/README.md

-## 3 USAGE
+## 2 USAGE

-From the root of your project which has been configured via the `.deliver` file, run:
+From the root of your project, run:

     $ deliver

 Deliver will use the ruby strategy by default.
 If you want to use a different one, define it in your `.deliver` file.
-Alternatively, pass it as the first
-argument:

-    $ deliver gh-pages

-As a note, the `STRATEGY` value in the `.deliver` file will overwrite any argument.

 To see a list of available strategies: